Thorgan Hazard: Anderlecht

 On 27 December 2024, Hazard made his return after eight months against FC Dender, coming on as a substitute for Yari Verschaeren.
 On 19 January 2025, Hazard returned to the starting XI after 280 days in a Jupiler Pro League game against KV Kortrijk.
 The game ended 2–0 in favour of Anderlecht, with Hazard scoring the opener from a direct free kick.

-On 2 March 2025, in the Belgian Clásico against Standard de Liège, Hazard scored a curling shot from outside the box into the top right corner, putting his team 1–0 up at Sclessin.
+On 2 March, in the Belgian Clásico against Standard de Liège, Hazard scored a curling shot from outside the box into the top right corner, putting his team 1–0 up at Sclessin.
 Anderlecht won the game 2–0, securing their qualification for the Pro League champions’ play-offs.

+Return to Lens

+On 14 July 2026, Hazard returned to boyhood club Lens after nearly 14 years of absence, signing a two-year contract.